d2s/Documentation/docs/UserConfiguration.md

  - allow double click to execute single tasks
  	- if **on** any single task might be executed by double click on a row
 - allow rsync error to reset work queue
-	- RsyncOSX checks output from rsync for string *rsync error:*.
-If found main view is notfied, error is marked (in red) and work queue is reset if option in userconfig (see below) is set.
-To test enter a not valid user name for a remote server ([edit task](https://github.com/rsyncOSX/Documentation/blob/master/docs/SingleTask.md) in main view)
+	- RsyncOSX checks output from rsync for string `rsync error:`.
+If found main view is notfied, error is marked (in red) and work queue is reset if option in userconfig is set.
+To test enter a not valid user name for a remote server ([edit task](SingleTask.md) in main view)

 If the user selectes another version of rsync, RsyncOSX does check if there is a rsync in path set by user.
 If there is no rsync in path RsyncOSX will not execute any tasks.
 The red _configurations_ (rows in table) is only because I have not started my VirtualBox FreeBSD instance and RsyncOSX does not receive any answer (check is done automatically)